GuidoAMoreira/sumR/README.md

 When making a wrapper function, we have found that manually typecasting the result of the low-level C function to double before passing it to R is more stable in some systems than straight up using Rf_ScalarReal on the long double variable.

 See the help documentation in the sumR package for information about the interfaced function arguments. `sumNTimes` is documented under `finiteSum`.

+Since all `sumR` code is in C, a C++ functor cannot be passed as the logFun argument, not even in a templated wrapper.